PrestaShop/prestashop-specs/back-office/advanced-parameters/database/advanced_parameters-database-sql_manager.md

 Below the messages, the page displays the SQL Manager list with the request's ID, SQL query name, SQL query and actions columns.
 The request's actions allow us to download the request's result into a CSV file, view the request's result on the page, delete the request, and edit it.
 To summarize the actions cab be:
 - Export.
-Execute the query, and downloaded the result in CSV format.
+Executes the query, and downloaded the result in CSV format.
 - View.
-Performs the query, and get the results displayed in an HTML table, right within the PrestaShop interface.
+Executes the query, and get the results displayed in an HTML table, right within the PrestaShop interface.

+When the user views the SQL request with no result, a warning is displayed: "This SQL query has no result."
 - Edit.
-You can edit a query as often as necessary, to refine it and get better results.
+The user can edit a query as often as necessary, to refine it and get better results.
 - Delete.
 Once a query is not used anymore (or simply because it does not work), you can delete it by clicking this button and confirming your choice.
-When the user views the SQL request with no result, a warning is displayed: "This SQL query has no result."

 ### Settings